mariaremote/RockPaperScissorsGame/README.md

 ## My Spin on this

-- Added an additional `Spock` hand that shows up randomly (25% chance) and can beat all other hands.
+- An additional `Spock` hand that shows up randomly (25% chance) and can beat all other hands.
 The computer will play this hand also at the same probability.

-- Added a "fade-out" in the game history to only ever show the last `6` games played
+- A "fade-out" in the game history to only ever show the last `6` games played

+## Issues

+When trying to build the "fade-out" of the game history, my approach was to simply remove the last child items through their index.
+However, since the game history is added in pairs, I need to remove two children at the same time also.

+Currently I am exploring the following solutions:

+- set an additional class attribute for the "last-children" and then remove these collectively with `querySelectorAll('.last-children')`

+- using the CSS grid container itself to limit the display of rows (overflow will simply be hidden)